Skip to main content

 • Staff touch pools, biofact carts, exhibit galleries, and more.
 They are stationed primarily in places where guests may have interactions with our marine animals or benefit from more information about exhibits and animals.

-• Parents or guardians speak on microphone to engage guests at Shark Lagoon and Ray Pool touch exhibits.
+• Adults speak on the microphone to engage guests at Shark Lagoon and Ray Pool touch exhibits.

-• Parents or guardians are in charge of radio usage.
+• Adults are in charge of radio usage.

 • Provides accurate information about the animals and their ecosystems to guests.